-Cooking food is a very old way to make food safe and palatable to eat.
+Cooking food is an ancient method used to make food safe and palatable to eat.

-Raw meat and some raw vegetables and pulses can contain pathogenic (disease causing) bacteria and viruses or toxins that are destroyed when heated.
+Raw meat, raw vegetables and pulses may contain pathogenic (disease causing) bacteria and viruses or toxins that are destroyed when heated.

 Cooking food kills bacteria

 It kills them all, or it reduces them to a safe level.
 There has been a trend recently to serve minced beef burgers, and similar dishes, rare or undercooked.
 This does not allow time for the cooking process to reduce the bacteria to a safe level.
-Heating food through the “danger zone” and to at least 70 C for 2 minutes, or the equivalent, is recommended by the FSA.
+Heating food through the “danger zone” and to at least 70 C for 2 minutes, or the equivalent, is recommended by the FSA (Food Standards Agency).

 - In order to cook food safely, the time and temperature at which the food stays at the temperature is important.
 A lot of businesses will target a temperature of 80C as this ensures the food is cooked thoroughly.
 Alternative time temperature combinations are below.